mikeyindev/expensify/README.md

 [style-loader](https://github.com/webpack-contrib/style-loader) - Adds CSS to DOM by injecting <style> tag to index.html.

+## Test frameworks

+[Enzyme](http://airbnb.io/enzyme/) - JavaScript testing utility that mimicks jQuery's API for DOM manipulation and traversal.
+Requires `enzyme-adapter-react-16`.
+There is a different Enzyme adapter for different versions of React.
+Also requires `raf` polyfill.

+[enzyme-to-json](https://github.com/adriantoine/enzyme-to-json) - Converts Enzyme wrappers to a format compatible with Jest snapshot testing.

+[raf](https://github.com/chrisdickinson/raf) - requestAnimationFrame polyfill library for node and the browser required by the React and Jest test environment.

+[Jest](https://facebook.github.io/jest/) - See `jest.config.json` for the custom configurations made.

 ## Instructions
 `npm run dev-server` to run `webpack-dev-server`.